orobardet/3DPTools/doc/en/filaments/README.md

 All features of a filament can be inputed in the form, except for pictures.

-When selecting a color (pre-defined, already used or a custom on), the master color is automatically selected by a nearest color algorithm.
+When selecting a primary color (pre-defined, already used or a custom on), the master color is automatically selected by a nearest color algorithm.
 Vous can force this computing using the dedicated button: ![](doc/fr/filaments/master-color-button.png)
 It is also possible to manually select the master color, in case of an error during the nearest color computing (which